5 Myths About the Safety of Contactless Payments

 It’s important to remember that identity theft is a lot different than payment card fraud.
 Identity theft is when your identity is assumed by another person for criminal purposes.
 Payment fraud is where your card information is compromised to make unauthorized purchases.
 Contactless cards do not share your identifying information like your name or address.
 You can also use protective card sleeves and wallets to help shield your information.

 Think about when you use a physical card.
 You must place it in a card-reading terminal with direct contact.
 Contactless payments eliminate this step, further protecting your data.
 It’s actually safer to use a contactless card, and there’s less chance of identity theft with contactless payments.

 Many myths and misconceptions about contactless payments are about its security.
 Those unfamiliar with the technology may falsely believe that contactless commerce poses a larger security risk than physical cards.
 The truth is that contactless security is excellent.

-While older cards use magnetic strips, EMV cards use a smart microprocessor chip technology to safeguard your credentials and secure the communication with the POS terminal.
+While older cards use magnetic strips, EMV cards use smart microprocessor chip technology to safeguard your credentials and secure communication with the POS terminal.
 The chips are incredibly difficult to clone, making EMV cards far less vulnerable to fraud.

 Contactless commerce is a step above EMV cards, relying on Dynamic Data Authentication (DDA).
 The POS terminal actually prompts the card to generate a valid cryptographic code.
 Each code is unique to that transaction, and it validates that the card is genuine.
 The terminal then uses the second key to validate the code returned by the card.